Gambling in New Zealand: Horse racing

 Bookmaking was declared illegal in New Zealand in 1920.
-From then until the introduction of the Totalizator Agency Board (TAB) in 1961, betting on racing was only available on-course.
+From then until the introduction of the Totalisator Agency Board (TAB) in 1961, betting on racing was only available on-course.

+In 2020, the Racing Industry Act replaced the Racing Act 2003, establishing Racing Industry Transition Agency (RITA) to oversee the transition of the industry.
+TAB New Zealand now operates as a commercial entity.
+Online and mobile betting platforms have grown, reflecting the global trend towards digital gambling.
+The industry also faces challenges such as competition from international bookmakers and concerns over problem gambling.

 Lotteries

 The first "Art Union" was conducted in New Zealand by the Otago Art Society in December 1877.
 Both individuals and organizations subsequently used them as a way of raising funds.
 The first national lotteries were established in 1933.
 They were known as "Art Unions".
 Prizes were relatively small, and in the early Art Unions the prizes were quantities of alluvial gold.
 As an example, the "Golden Treasure" Art Union of 1935 had 200,000 tickets with a top prize of £2000 ranging down to an 11th prize of £20 plus 400 prizes of £2.
 The low returns tempted many people to (illegally) purchase tickets in overseas lotteries such as the Australian Tattersall's lottery.
 With Art Union sales declining, a review of lotteries was undertaken by the Second Labour Government in the late 1950s, and in 1961 the National Government introduced the Golden Kiwi lottery.

 The New Zealand Lotteries Commission was established in 1987.
 Its original product, Lotto, has since been supplemented by Instant Kiwi scratch cards, daily Keno and a Lotto variant named Big Wednesday.
 Lotto tickets became available online in 2008.

 The Totalizator Agency Board, commonly called the TAB, is a sports betting organisation run by the New Zealand Racing Board.